Bored of the usual city centre pub crawls? Head out to the Leeds suburbs and try a few boozers you’ve never been to before…

 We’re going suburb-hopping in South East Leeds with this pub crawl.
 Kick things off in Woodlesford at The Two Pointers, a local boozer oozing with character, from the beamed ceilings to the tiled fireplace – the beers and the atmosphere aren’t bad either.
 Next up, head down Aberford Road and go for a swift one in the clean-cut surroundings of The Midland Hotel before making your way towards Oulton for your next trio of pubs.

-Take the short walk across Stainbeck Lane to your next stop, Kith & Kin, a spacious venue with international beers and an extensive cocktail list, followed by The Pit, where craft brews and live sport rule the roost.
-Then it’s onto The Mustard Pot, a proper cosy pub with roaring fires for the winter and a huge beer garden in the summer – spend an hour enjoying their local ales and classic pub grub before you decide whether to get another pint in your last two bars as you head back to Harrogate Road.
+Take the short walk across Stainbeck Lane to your next beer-friendly stop, Black Sheep Tap, a charming taproom from the much-loved Yorkshire brewery where you can also get cocktails and pub grub alongside great cask ales.
+Then it’s onto The Mustard Pot, a proper cosy pub with roaring fires for the winter and a huge beer garden in the summer – spend an hour enjoying their local ales and classic pub grub before you decide whether to get another pint in your last three bars as you head back to Harrogate Road.

-It’s a short walk from here to The Nag’s Head, on Town Street.
+It’s a short walk from here over to The Woods, a day-to-night watering hole where you can enjoy craft beer and cocktails, pizza and sarnies, in a stylish setting.
+Then cross the road to The Nag’s Head, on Town Street.
 This is your classic spit and sawdust pub, with a friendly welcome and plenty of local ales on tap.
-To finish off, head back down Harrogate Road, and pop into The Three Hulats, the local Wetherspoon’s, for a cheap pint, before crossing to the other side for a quick one in craft beer-loving haven Alley Cats.
-If you need a bite to eat before home-time, you can grab a curry from Aagrah or fish and chips from Nash’s.
+To finish off, head back down Harrogate Road for a quick one in craft beer haven Alley Cats.
+If you need a bite to eat before home-time, grab a curry from Aagrah or fish and chips from Captain Thornton’s.

 We’re actually cheating with our starting point – you’ll kick things off in nearby Gildersome at The Old Griffin Head, a friendly local pub with low ceilings, real ales and live sports.
 From here, it’s just a short walk to The Gildersome Arms, a no-nonsense pub, which also doubles as a carvery – with Cask Marque ales on the bar, it’s a great choice for a quick one, before you take the 15-minute walk along Asquith Avenue into Morley.

-Now you’ve had your warm up and a bit of a walk, you deserve a drink – start at Oscar’s Bar, a cool, clean and on-trend bar where you’ll find a frankly startling array of rare craft beers from around the world.
+Now you’ve had your warm up and a bit of a walk, you deserve another drink – start at Oscar’s, a cool, clean and on-trend bar where you’ll find a frankly startling array of rare craft beers from around the world.
 They’ve also got plenty of spirits, cocktails and hand-picked wines.
 Across the road, you’ll find The Prospect, a charming, rustic watering hole where gin and craft beer rule the roost.
-If you can peel yourself away, your next stop is Asquith’s, which was named after the former Prime Minister born in the town – it’s a small but lively little watering hole, just down the road.
+You don’t have far to go next – The Royal has plenty of beer and live sports on the go, while the next door down is The Station Hop, a modern craft beer paradise.

-From here, head down Queen Street for The Picture House, a modern pub with a massive beer garden that’s got a buzzing atmosphere and loads of great beers.
-Just a few doors down you’ll find Different Gravy, a modern take on the classic pub with an impressive selection of gins and ales.
-Finish off with a trip to Sam Smith’s pub The Fountain or a few craft beers in Tipsy Cow before grabbing a Chinese from Happy’s or pizza from Trojan.Cover image © Copyright Leeds-List 2019 by Corvin Pamp
+From here, head down Queen Street for The Picture House, a Wetherspoon’s with a massive beer garden that’s got a buzzing atmosphere and loads of great beers.
+Finish off with a trip to Sam Smith’s pub The Fountain or a few craft beers in Tipsy Cow before grabbing a Chinese from Happy’s or pizza from Trojan.Cover image © Copyright Leeds-List 2022 by Corvin Pamp